PabloSsolbal/Web-Projects/weather/README.md

 This project is a weather widget application that uses the OpenWeatherMap API to fetch weather data based on the user's location input.

+## To-Do List

+- Add geolocation functionality to get the weather information of the user's current location.
+- Implement a feature to toggle between Celsius and Fahrenheit temperature units.
+- Improve the user interface with more detailed weather information and additional weather icons.
+- Add error handling for cases where the API request fails or the weather data is incomplete.
+- Add caching mechanism to store weather data for previously searched cities and avoid redundant API requests.

 ## Demo

 You can check the [video demo](https://youtu.be/2S_g0_LQL0Q) of the weather widget application.
 Or you can try the [live demo](https://weat-her-widget.netlify.app/) to use the application.